VU-IVM/Learning_Python/README.md

 After installation, download the repository from Github, open the terminal and go to the folder that you downloaded, then type (and wait a few seconds, the notebook will launch in your internet browser):
 'jupyter notebook'

+If you wnat to know more about how to install or update packages, you can take a look at the following site: https://www.marsja.se/learn-all-about-installing-updating-packages-in-python/